Assessments

 What is involved?

 If the assessment does not go ahead, no further fees will be charged beyond the initial consultation fee.
-See our fees & rebates page for further information, or call our clinic team on 1800 391 393.
+See our fees & rebates page for further information or call our clinic team on 1800 391 393.

-Why are ASD assessments beneficial?
+Why are autism assessments beneficial?

 What instruments are used as part of the assessment?